Easy Tips to Getting Started With Influencer Marketing

 While there is certainly value to adding influencer marketing into your digital marketing mix, there are some considerations to make before you start designing a program or outreaching to influencers.
 Try answering these three questions before you get started with influencer marketing.

-You should be using influencer marketing to reach a highly-targeted and engaged community of potential customers.
+You should be using influencer marketing to reach a highly-targeted, location-based, engaged community of potential customers.
 Therefore, to get the results you want from this strategy, you need to make sure you pick a platform that your audience uses.

-Find a blogger who writes about topics relevant to your industry or look for a podcaster whose audience overlaps with your customers.
+Find a blogger who writes about topics relevant to your industry, or find a podcaster whose audience overlaps with your customers.
 While their reach may be smaller, their audience is still engaged and relevant to your brand.

 When an influencer shares your brand, you are getting increased recognition, website traffic, and sales growth.
 But, what does the influencer get in return?